-- 1. Connect the power cord into the receptacle on the rear of the ultrasonic processor. - 2.
-Make sure the unit is switched off.
-Plug the electrical line cord into the electrical outlet. - 3.
-If the optional foot switch is used, insert the plug into the jack located on the rear panel. - 4.
+- 1. Make sure the unit is switched off.
+Plug the electrical line cord into the electrical outlet. - 2.
+If the optional foot switch is used, insert the plug into the jack located on the rear panel. - 3.
 For best results it is critical to use the appropriate size and type of accessory to process your sample.
-If you are not sure that you have the proper probe for your sample volume, please refer to the product brochure or call for assistance. - 5.
+If you are not sure that you have the proper horn for your sample volume, please refer to the product brochure or call for assistance. - 4.
 Horns/Probes must be properly tightened.
-Depending on the accessories purchased, often the probe and the flat tip are attached to the converter at the factory.
-Check the tightness of the probe and flat tip by using the wrench set.
+Depending on the accessories purchased, often the horn and the flat tip are attached to the converter at the factory.
+Check the tightness of the horn and flat tip by using the wrench set.
 Please refer to images in the Maintenance section of this manual.
-A loose probe or tip may cause damage to the power supply circuitry or parts of the converter and probe.
-A loose probe may also show a fluctuation in wattage readings.
-Always use the wrenches supplied with the unit. - 6.
-If you will be using a microtip or extender, remove the flat tip on the end of the replaceable tip probe, then attach the microtip or extender in its place. - 7.
-Microtips must be used in pulse mode to prevent overheating - which could potentially crack the tip.
-See page 16 for Microtip Limits and contact us with questions. - 8.
+A loose horn or tip may cause damage to the power supply circuitry or parts of the converter and horn.
+A loose horn may also show a fluctuation in wattage readings.
+Always use the wrenches supplied with the unit. - 5.
 Horns and probe tips wear after normal usage.
-Using a severely worn probe tip can damage internal power supply components. - 9.
+Using a severely worn probe tip can damage internal power supply components. - 6.
 If using a laboratory stand, mount the converter /probe assembly using a clamp.
 Be sure to secure the clamp to the upper section of the converter housing only.
 Never secure the clamp to any other portion of the converter/probe assembly.
-If you are using an acoustic enclosure mount the converter properly in the converter collar. - 10.
-Connect the converter cable to the power supply and then to the top of the converter.
-Push the connectors in and turn the chrome rings clockwise 1/4 turn to secure the connectors. - 11.
-If the application requires long processing times, we recommended chilling the sample and pulsing processing.
-If processing for over 15 minutes, the converter may get warm and require cooling with dry, compressed air.
-See converter cooling instructions in the Section 12.
+If you are using an acoustic enclosure mount the converter properly in the converter collar.